X

 So 50 megawatt will be the installed capacity.
 And it is solar, right?

-It is a hybrid.
-Solar plus wind.
+It is a hybrid, solar plus wind.

 Rajesh Ravi

 Very much.
-I think Rajesh is very clear.
-If you really look at where all.
-We operate, we operate in Rajasthan.
-That’s a big cluster for us.
-Chhattisgarh is the second biggest power consuming place.
-And the third one is West Bengal where we have two Gus.
-So our highest power cost for the.
-Company comes from Rajasthan.
-Both because of Petco cost as well as the overall power cost in the place.
+I think, Rajesh, it’s very clear.
+If you really look at where all we operate, we operate in Rajasthan, that’s a big cluster for us; Chhattisgarh is the second biggest power-consuming place; and the third one is West Bengal, where we have two GUs.
+So our highest power cost for the company comes from Rajasthan both because of pet coke cost as well as the overall power cost in the place is high.
 And the rules of Rajasthan got changed only recently.
-As soon as the group captive and.
-The banking model came into economically right strain.
+As soon as the group captive and the banking model came into economically right stream, we have gone ahead with this group captive model of putting up a plant exclusively for Nimbol.
+What we do in the second plant is based on our experience of Nimbol.
+That’s the first thing.

 Rajesh Ravi